TimothyAdelaja/styleme/README.md

 It can be run successfully afterwards

-The third folder is the "frontend", which can be opened any Pyhton compatible IDE, advisably Visual Studio Code To run this, Node Package Installer would be needed.
+The third folder is the "frontend", which can be opened any Pyhton compatible IDE, advisably Visual Studio Code To run this, Node Package Manager would be needed.